Hritikraj8804/terminal_troubleshooter/README.md

 ```
 The game will launch directly in your terminal.
 Follow the on-screen instructions and type commands at the prompt.

+## Project Structure

+The project is organized into a Python package for modularity and maintainability:

 ```bash
 terminal_troubleshooter/